A time will come when men will stretch out their eyes. They should see planets like our Earth.

 Description:

 When I first glimpsed this star, my jaws simply dropped and I regret, but the first thing I said was "oh f*ck".
 This is most probably the reddest star you can ever find.
-Everything I ever saw if surpassed by the looks of this star, although WZ CAS still rules the world of colourful stars with its nicely contrasting blue companion star.
-This variable star is a lonely one, and with its beautiful colour it's also an easy find, although it is a bit faint and you must prepare yourself for finding something in the FoV that is not a shade of white: interesting probably this makes it a bit hard to find for the inexperienced eye!
+Everything I ever saw is surpassed by the looks of this star, although WZ CAS still rules the world of colourful stars with its nicely contrasting blue companion star.
+This variable star is a lonely one, and with its beautiful colour it's also an easy find, although it is a bit faint and you must prepare yourself for finding something in the FoV that is not a shade of white: interesting, but this uniqueness makes it a bit hard to find for the inexperienced eye!

 This star is a MUST see object!